potassco/clorm/README.rst

 ``Driver`` maps to the ``driver/1`` predicate, ``Item`` maps to ``item/1``, and ``Assignment`` maps to ``assignment/3``.
-A predicate may contain zero or more *terms* (think of a term as a field in a database ORM).
-The number of the *term definitions* must match the predicate arity and the order in which the term definitions are declared must also match the position of each term in the ASP predicate.
+A predicate may contain zero or more *fields* (using database terminology).
+Fields can be thought of as *term definitions* as they define how a logical *term* is converted to, and from, a Python object.
+The number of fields must match the predicate arity and the order in which they are declared must also match the position of each term in the ASP predicate.

 The ``FactBaseHelper`` provides a decorator that registers the predicate class